NoahLE/Docker-nginx-webpack-HMR/README.md

 Add `127.0.0.1 local.sandbox.com` to your `/private/etc/hosts` file.
 Feel free to change this to whatever host you want.

 1. Install the packages by running `yarn`
-2. Build the project for Docker with `docker-compose -f docker-compose.yml up`
+2. Build the project for Docker with `docker-compose -f docker-compose.yml up --build`

 ## Hot module replacement with server-side rendered templates